The Nuclear Medicine Technology Certification Board Has Developed a Post-Primary Computed Tomography (CT) Credential.Read more

 Although every attempt will be made to allow you to take the NMTCB(RS) examination at the location of your choice, please be aware that not all testing centers are available every day of the year and some have limited hours available.
 For this and similar reasons, you may not be able to take the exam at the site closest to you.
 NMTCB and our testing company, Iso-Quality Testing, will work to find the closest available test center location on either day for eligible candidates.

-The first administration of the NMTCB Radiation Safety exam was Friday, November 3, 2017 with the second exam offered on Friday, August 17, 2018, third exam offered on August 16 and August 17, 2019 and a fourth exam offered from August 12-15, 2020.
+The first administration of the NMTCB Radiation Safety exam was Friday, November 3, 2017.
+The 2024 Radiation Safety certification examination will be offered August 8 - August 10, 2024.
+The deadline to meet eligibility for this examination is July 1st.
 Exam results are processed and mailed via USPS in approximately four to six weeks from the date of exam.

 A candidate may take the exam a maximum of one (1) time within a 12 calendar month period.